-I’m YLTSIG’s Online Events Coordinator.
+I’m one of YLTSIG’s Publications Editors.
 I’m also an Associate Professor of Education at George Mason University in the United States and Academic Coordinator of the Teaching Culturally & Linguistically Diverse & Exceptional Learners Program.
 I have worked in ELT for over 20 years as a teacher, trainer, author, editor, and professor.
 Through the years, I have provided both online and face-to-face professional development programs to English teachers in over 100 countries.
 My areas of specialization are teaching English in global contexts to young learners and utilizing online spaces to build international virtual communities of practice for teachers.